 On November 3, 2022, the Company announced it is seeking to divest its contract development and manufacturing organization (iBio CDMO, LLC) in order to complete its transformation into an antibody discovery and development company.
 In conjunction with the divestment, the Company commenced a workforce reduction of approximately 60% of the current Company staffing levels (a reduction of approximately 69 positions).
 The Company substantially completed the employee reduction by January 2, 2023.
 Through the process of seeking to divest its contract development and manufacturing organization, the Company continues to market for sale the 130,000 square foot cGMP facility location in Bryan, Texas (the "Facility").
-Additionally, on February 10, 2023, the Company entered into an Auction Sale Agreement (the "Auction Sale Agreement") with Holland Industrial Group, together with Federal Equipment Company and Capital Recovery Group LLC (collectively, the "Auctioneers") for the sale at public auction of gross proceeds from the sale of the equipment of \$2.1 million, which was paid to the Company on February 17, 2023.
+Additionally, on February 10, 2023, the Company entered into an Auction Sale Agreement (the "Auction Sale Agreement") with Holland Industrial Group, together with Federal Equipment Company and Capital Recovery Group LLC (collectively, the "Auctioneers") for the sale at public auction of equipment and other tangible personal property (the "Equipment") located at the Facility.
+The Auctioneers guaranteed an amount of gross proceeds from the sale of the equipment of \$2.1 million, which was paid to the Company on February 17, 2023.
 The auction, which commenced on March 24, 2023 and concluded on March 30, 2023, resulted in total proceeds of approximately \$2.9 million.
 In accordance with the Auction Sale Agreement, the Company received 80% of the excess proceeds, after Holland Industrial Group's \$0.2 million fee.
 Total proceeds received in Fiscal 2023 were approximately \$2.6 million.